 The preparation of these financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.
-We have identified the following as our critical accounting estimates:
+The only item that involves critical accounting estimates is non-redemption agreements derivative liability.